 Where is the Caps Lock on smartphones and tablets?

 The Caps Lock function on the default keyboards included with smartphones and tablets works differently than the keyboard key.
-If you want to type in all caps on a phone or tablet, double-tap the key that looks like an up arrow.
+To type in all caps on a phone or tablet, double-tap the key that looks like an up arrow.
 If done properly, the arrow has an underline and remains active until tapped again.

 Where is the Caps Lock on a Google Chromebook?

 On Google Chromebooks, the Caps Lock key is replaced with the Search Key.
-To turn Caps Lock on and off on, press the Alt key and Search Key at the same time.
+To turn Caps Lock on and off, press the Alt key and Search Key at the same time.
 See our Search Key page for further information and an example of this key.